 In all, the results validate the effectiveness of the pretraining-and-learning schema, which can significantly improve the global information preserving ability of GNN based methods.

-\subsection{4.2 Properties Analysis (Q2)}
+\subsection{Properties Analysis (Q2)}

-We want address the second question \textbf{Q2}.
 The parameter sensitivity and ablation analysis are given.
 Herein, we mainly use GCN as the kernel and the setting is attributed graph learning.

-\subsubsection{4.2.1 Parameter Sensitivity}
+\subsubsection{Parameter Sensitivity}

-Figure 2 shows the precision w.r.t. $\alpha$ and $\beta$.
-Generally, different datasets require different $\alpha$ and $\beta$ to achieve the best precision, and the value is often around 0.01.
+Fig. 2 shows the precision w.r.t. $\alpha$ and $\beta$.
+Generally, different datasets require different $\alpha$ and $\beta$ to achieve the best precision, and $\alpha$ and $\beta$ are often around 0.01.
 The precision will decrease quickly if we continue to increase the two parameters.
-The result shows that it is very necessary to introduce the two hyper-parameters to turn down the impact of pre-trained features.
-In fact, the component of $\rm{GNN}(\boldsymbol X, \boldsymbol A)$ will contribute almost nothing without the weight method.
+The result shows that it is very necessary to introduce the two hyper-parameters to turn down the impact of the pre-trained features.
+In fact, the component of ${GNN}(\boldsymbol X, \boldsymbol A)$ will contribute almost nothing without the weight method.

-Figure 3 shows the precision w.r.t. dimensions of the global features.
+Fig. 3 shows the precision w.r.t. the dimension of the global features.
 The highest precision is achieved when the dimension is around 8 to 16.

-\subsubsection{4.2.2 Ablation Analysis}
+\subsubsection{Ablation Analysis}

-First, the effectiveness of parallel learning framework are investigated.
-Note that the simplest way to utilize all 3 feature matrices $\boldsymbol X^{(s)}$, $\boldsymbol X^{(a)}$ and $\boldsymbol X$ is to concatenate them first, and then feed the concatenated feature matrix to a single GNN kernel.
-Table 3 compares the results with simple concatenation and our parallel method.
-We can find that the method of simple concatenation has already outperforms GCN, which demonstrates that the pretraining-and-learning schema can well utilize the global information.
+First, the effectiveness of parallel learning method is investigated.
+Note that the simplest way to utilize all three feature matrices $\boldsymbol X^{(s)}$, $\boldsymbol X^{(a)}$ and $\boldsymbol X$ is to concatenate them first, and then feed the concatenated feature matrix to a single GNN kernel, so called early fusion in subsection 3.5.
+Table 3 compares the results of GCN, early fusion and G-GCN.
+We can find that early fusion has already outperforms GCN, which demonstrates that the pretraining-and-learning schema of G-GCN can well utilize the global information.
 G-GCN makes further improvement than the method of simple concatenation, which validates the effectiveness of parallel learning method.